-The Charter School has the option to terminate either of these leases at any time, provided at least thirty days written notice is given to RTX of such intent.
+The Charter School has the option to terminate the leases with RTX at any time, provided at least thirty days written notice is given to RTX of such intent.
 Upon early termination, the Charter School will be required to reimburse RTX for any unamortized amount of tenant improvement cost, if any have been paid for by the landlord.